Irving 360° Civic Academy

 The Irving 360° Civic Academy was developed to answer these and other questions on how the City of Irving functions.
 It is designed to give participants a behind-the-scenes look at daily operations and encourage civic engagement.
 The academy is open to anyone 18 or older who lives or works in Irving.
 To learn more about academy opportunities for high school students, visit the Youth 360 Civic Academy page.

 - Government structure, elections and city boards and commissions

 - Arts and cultural activities

-Classes will begin in early September and run for 11 weeks.
-Each week participants will meet at a predetermined location in the city for three hours.
-The classes will be set primarily on Tuesdays after regular work hours with some weekends.
+Classes run for 11 weeks.
+Each week participants meet at a predetermined location in the city for approximately three hours.
+The classes are set primarily on Tuesdays after regular work hours with some weekends.

-After attending the Irving 360° Academy, participants will have tools and knowledge that can help them in many situations, including:
+After attending the Irving 360° Academy, participants have tools and knowledge that can help them in many situations, including: